Skip to main content

 Pride Parade in Berlin © Fabian Böttcher

-Hundreds of thousands march through Berlin every year on Christopher Street Day to demand more rights and equality for all people, especially of course for LGBTQ+ community.
+"Never be silent again" is the motto of CSD 2025.
+On 26 July, hundreds of thousands of people will march through Berlin on Christopher Street Day to demand more rights and equality for all people, especially of course for LGBTQ+ community.
 Be there and be infected by the lively hustle and bustle.
 We have compiled the best events for you in our blog.
 We'll tell you where the party continues after the move and where you can find out more about the LGBTQ+ scene in Berlin.

 As part of Pride Month, the queer community organises a mix of cultural events, concerts, readings and parties almost every day.
-The main aim is to create space for exchange and encounters and to provide long-term impetus for a change of perspective and real development, in line with the motto of this year's CSD: "Together we take a stand – Democracy needs diversity!".
+The main aim is to create space for exchange and encounters and to provide long-term impetus for a change of perspective and real development, in line with the motto of this year's CSD: "We won't stop until everyone is heard!"
+Here are 11 highlights for you!

 Tip 1: Celebrate Berlin Pride at the 46th Christopher Street Day